 Installation of insulation between wall studs and ceiling joists.

 Code requirements: All materials, components and work shall conform to all applicable local, state and federal building and safety codes, ordinances and regulations.

 Type construction: Helo® Custom-Cut material packages (for installation on previously framed walls).

 Wall framing shall be on 16” centers: Standard framed wall shall have 2” x 4” studs, bottom base plate treated, and ceiling lowered to 84 ” I.D. from floor to framing.
 Existing masonry walls shall have furring strips on 16” centers; metal studs shall have furring strips—for nailing of T&G wallboards.

-Walls and Ceiling: Shall be insulated with R11 rated fiberglass insulation, with foil vapor barrier (foil provided by Helo®).
+Walls and Ceiling: Shall be insulated with Open Faced (no paper or plastic backing) R11 rated fiberglass insulation, with foil vapor barrier (foil provided by Helo®).

 When Ordering: Sauna material package, shall be Helo® model CC________.
 Provide interior dimensions of the framed space, indicate direction of ceiling joists, and swing of door.

 Walls and ceiling interior materials shall be 1” x 4” (nominal) V-joint, kiln dried to 12% or less, clear Western Red Cedar or Clear European Alder.
-Boards to be blind nailed using 5P galvanized nails, or comparable galvanized staples.
-Wallboards applied horizontally unless specified otherwise.
+Boards to be blind nailed using minimum 5P galvanized nails, or comparable galvanized staples.
+Stainless Steel is preferred.